- MSLA Program

 - Contact MSLA

-The University of Denver and Sturm College of Law value excellence in teaching both online and in-class.
+The University of Denver Sturm College of Law values excellence in teaching both online and in-class.
 In 2003 the University started offering MSLA courses online, and by 2005 all courses offered in the MSLA program were made available online.
 Online education is a new medium of teaching, one in which many of us have little frame of reference.
 The Office for Teaching and Learning at the University of Denver is committed to enhancing student learning experiences by developing state of the art technology and web-based applications, providing professional development opportunities for faculty and collaborating with faculty on innovative teaching projects.

 If you are interested in our online program and are concerned that this learning environment is not for you, please call me.
 I would be happy to discuss your goals and learning styles to help determine if this would be a good fit.

-The MSLA Program currently uses Blackboard for its online courses.
-The University of Denver is currently transitioning to Canvas by Instructure as the next learning management system.
+The MSLA Program currently uses Canvas for its online courses.
 Learning management systems allow instructors to create web-based content for their courses (syllabus, assignments, exams, lectures, outlines, presentation, images, web links, etc.)